Hessian type equations for $m-\omega-$subharmonic functions on bounded domains in $\mathbb C^n$: Introduction

 Then, Cegrell and Ko{\l}odziej proved that $u_j$ converges in capacity to function $u\in PSH(\Om)\cap L^{\infty}(\Om)$ such that $(dd^c u)^n=fd\mu$ and $\lim\limits_{\Omega\ni z\to x}u(z)=\va (x), \forall x\in\pa \Om.$ Very recently, Kołodziej and Ngoc Cuong Nguyen in \cite{KN23b} (see Theorem 2.7) extended the result in \cite{CK06} from plurisubharmonic functions to $\o$- plurisubharmonic functions on a compact Hermitian manifold with boundary $(M,\omega)$.
 However, in \cite{KN23b}, the authors were only able to prove stability of solutions in $L^1$-topology.
 In general, we known that the convergence in $L^1$ does not imply the continuity of the Hessian operators.
 In the following theorem, we will prove stability of solution in $m$- capacity.
 This convergence implies the continuity of corresponding Hessian operators. \begin{theorem} Let $F, F_j: \R \times \Om \to [0, \infty) \ (j \ge 1)$ be a set of $dt\times d\mu$- measurable functions that satisfy the conditions (A), (B) and (C) and that for every $z \in \Om \setminus X,$ the sequence $F_j (t, z)$ converges locally uniformly to $F (t,z).$ Moreover, suppose that the conditions (a) and (b) in Theorem \ref{th1.1} also hold.
 For each $j,$ let $u_j$ be a solution of the equation

-Then there exists a subsequence of $\{u_j\}$ that converges in $m$-capacity to a solution $u$ of the problem (*). \end{theorem} \n The paper is organized as follows.
+Then there exists a subsequence of $\{u_j\}$ that converges in $m$-capacity to a solution $u$ of the problem (*). \end{theorem} \n Our work can be viewed as a natural continuation of the recent results in \cite{AHDP}, obtained for Hessian type equations in the flat background setting.
+The main contribution of the present paper is to extend the existence and stability theory to the much broader class of $m-\omega$-subharmonic functions, where $\omega$ is an arbitrary Hermitian metric.
+This extension is far from being merely formal, since in the Hermitian setting the metric is no longer closed.
+Consequently, one must deal with delicate torsion terms such as $dd^c\omega$ and $d\omega\wedge d^c\omega$, which do not arise in the K\"ahler or flat settings.
+These additional terms substantially complicate the derivation of a priori estimates, comparison principles, and convergence arguments for Hessian measures.
+Overcoming these difficulties constitutes one of the main technical achievements of the paper.\\ \n The paper is organized as follows.
 Besides the introduction, the paper has other two sections.
 In Section 2, following seminal work \cite{KN23c}, \cite{GN18},... we collect basic features of $m-\om$-sh functions on bounded domains of $\mathbb C^n.$ Most notably is the comparison principle for the Hessian operator $H_m (u)$.
 Moreover, we also recall the subsolution theorem, a powerful tool to check existence of solution of Dirichlet problem for Hessian operator.
 Another important ingredient is the convergence in $m$-capacity of Hessian operator.
 In Section 3, we supply in details the proofs of our main results.

-\n {\bf Acknowledgments} The work is supported from Ministry of Education and Training, Vietnam under the Grant number B2025-CTT-10.\\ This work is written in our visit in Vietnam Institute for Advanced Study in Mathematics (VIASM) in the Spring of 2025.
-We also thank VIASM for financial support and hospitality.
+\n {\bf Acknowledgments} We wish to express our gratitude to anonymous referees for their careful reading and constructive comments that help to improve significantly our exposition.\\ Hoang Thieu Anh was funded by the PhD Scholarship Programme of Vingroup Innovation Foundation (VINIF), VinUniversity, code VINIF.2025.TS09.\\ This work is written in our visit in Vietnam Institute for Advanced Study in Mathematics (VIASM) in the Spring of 2025.
+We also thank VIASM for hospitality.